alexwarren/alexwarren.github.io/_posts/2013-02-27-2-bringing-more-power-to-gamebook-mode-in-quest-5-4.md

 Systems like <a href="http://www.gimcrackd.com/etc/src/">Twine</a> and <a href="http://www.inklestudios.com/">Inkle</a> are starting to become more popular, bringing interactive fiction to a wider audience.
 These games follow the "Choose Your Own Adventure" model of branching narratives, so they are "interactive fiction" but not "text adventures" by my definition, as there is no simulation of the objects in the game world in the background.
 However, some people <em>do</em> refer to these games as text adventures, so it seems pretty hard to pin down the terminology.

 It was the rising popularity of Twine, Inkle etc., which inspired me about a year ago to add <a title="Gamebook mode (&quot;Choose Your Own Adventure&quot;) in Quest 5.2" href="http://blog.textadventures.co.uk/2012/01/16/gamebook-mode-choose-your-own-adventure-in-quest-5-2/">gamebook mode</a> to Quest 5.2.
 My vision is for Quest to be a platform for all kinds of interactive fiction - whether that's the rich world model of a text adventure, or the simpler multiple choice of the CYOA style gamebook.
-A<span style="line-height:1.714285714;font-size:1rem;">nd, indeed, why shouldn't one game be able to combine the two approaches?</span>
+And, indeed, why shouldn't one game be able to combine the two approaches?

 The initial implementation of gamebook mode was really simple - multiple choice games were all it could handle.
 You could create pages, with links between the pages.
 That was it - nothing dynamically generated, no scripts, no game state of any kind except the page the player is currently on.
 This is fine if you want to create pure CYOA, but it's a bit limiting if you want to do anything more complicated, like emulate dice rolls within a game, or make small changes to a page's text depending on the path the player has taken to get there.